marcoulakis/ValorantRanking/README.md

 This project is a Valorant Ranking web application that enables users to view their game ranking.
 It utilizes the Riot Games API to fetch player data and display the ranking information.

-I developed this project for a workshop that I conducted with the objective of teaching the basics of React.js to high school students at a technical school in São Paulo, Brazil.
+I developed this project for a workshop that I conducted with the objective of teaching the basics of React.js to high school students at a technical school in São Paulo, Brazil.\

-<br>\
 <br>

 ## Prerequisites